A presentation theorem for continuous logic and Metric Abstract Elementary Classes: as an Abstract Elementary Class

 In this section, we view the discrete side of things as an Abstract Elementary Class; see Baldwin \cite{baldwinbook} or Grossberg \cite{ramibook}.

 \begin{theorem} Let $T$ be a complete, continuous first order $\tau$-theory.
-Then let $\tau^+$ and $T_{dense}$ be from Theorem \ref{goal}.
+Then let $\tau^+$ and $\dense_\tau$ be from Theorem \ref{goal}.
 Set $K = (\Mod (T^*), \subset_{\tau^+})$.
 Then \begin{enumerate} \item $K$ is an AEC; \item $K$ has amalgamation over sets, joint embedding, and no maximal models; and \item Galois types in $K$ correspond to continuous, syntactic types in $T$. \end{enumerate} \end{theorem}

 Note that if $T$ were not complete, then amalgamation over sets would not hold.
-However, the other properties will continue to hold, including the correspondence between Galois types and sequence types.
+However, the other properties will continue to hold, including the correspondence between Galois types and syntactic types.

+{\bf Proof:} $T^*$ is a $\mathbb{L}_{\omega_1, \omega}(\tau^+)$ theory, so all of the axioms of AECs hold except perhaps the chain axioms, which might fail because strong substructure is not elementarity according to the fragment.